A few months ago, I wrote an article sharing five powerful writing exercises from famous authors.

 Robert McKee’s screenwriting workshops have earned him an international reputation.
 His screenwriting students have included over sixty-five Academy Award winners and two hundred Emmy Award winners.

-I’m currently rereading his wonderful book Story where he deep dives into everything that you need to know to write powerful stories.
+I’m currently rereading his wonderful book Story (Amazon affiliate link) where he deep dives into everything that you need to know to write powerful stories.
 In one chapter, he discusses the importance of originality in storytelling and how clichés make our writing shallow and boring.
 He writes,

 The source of all clichés can be traced to one thing and one thing alone: The writer does not know the world of his story…